 Payment plans between $50,000 and $100,000

-When you over $100,000 unless you can pay it down below $100,000, the IRS is going to require a financial statement.
+When you over $250,000 unless you can pay it down below $250,000, the IRS is going to require a financial statement.
 The amount you pay per month will be based on the data on the financial statement.
 There are some cases where Currently Not Collectible doesn’t end up happening and someone cannot afford the Offer in Compromise number, so they often end up in payment plans that do not pay off the balance in full because the balance expires before the debt is paid in full.
-In a way it is almost like a reverse Offer in Compromise.
+In a way, it is almost like a reverse Offer in Compromise.

-When you owe more than $100,000, you’re not going to easily get an Offer in Compromise or Currently Not Collectible status.
+When you owe more than $250,000, you’re not going to easily get an Offer in Compromise or Currently Not Collectible status unless your financials are simple.
 Attorneys are strongly recommended to handle these kinds of cases.
-In this type of payment plan you can also request a penalty abatement.
+In this type of payment plan, you can also request a penalty abatement.

 Submitting a financial statement